-The Executive Management Compensation and Succession Committee met 12 times in 2010.
-In 2010, the Executive Management Compensation and Succession Committee was comprised of Joseph M. Ambrose (Chairman), David J. Downey, David L. Ikenberry, and August C. Meyer, Jr., each of whom is an "independent" director as defined by Nasdaq listing requirements, an "outside" director pursuant to Section 162(m) of the Internal Revenue Code and a "non-employee" director under Section 16 of the Securities Exchange Act of 1934.
-With the exception of Dr. Ikenberry, we expect that each current member of the Executive Management Compensation and Succession Committee will serve throughout 2011.
+The Executive Management Compensation and Succession Committee met 12 times in 2011.
+In 2011, the Executive Management Compensation and Succession Committee was comprised of Joseph M. Ambrose (Chairman), David J. Downey, David L. Ikenberry (until his departure from the board in May), and August C. Meyer, Jr., each of whom is (or, in the case of Dr. Ikenberry, was) an "independent" director as defined by NASDAQ listing requirements, an "outside" director pursuant to Section 162(m) of the Internal Revenue Code and a "non-employee" director under Section 16 of the Exchange Act.
+We expect that each current member of the Executive Management Compensation and Succession Committee will serve throughout 2012.
 The Executive Management and Succession Committee Charter is available at our website at www.busey.com under "Investor Relations."